 In today’s world, both small and medium-sized businesses are favored targets of many cyber criminals simply because they know that, unlike larger enterprises, small businesses have minimal defense resources.
 They are also aware that small businesses hold and store financial and personal data every bit as much as larger businesses.
-With that said, the team here at CorCystems, Inc. wants to ensure that though you may not have the financial means or even the bandwidth of many much larger companies, small business owners can still protect their business, their customers and their employees from all types of cyber threats.
+With that said, the team here at CorCystems wants to ensure that though you may not have the financial means or even the bandwidth of many much larger companies, small business owners can still protect their business with managed SIEM monitoring, their customers and their employees from all types of cyber threats.
 There are a number of ways you can make your small or medium-sized business a whole lot more secure and a whole lot safer.
-Here are 6 ways the professionals here at CorCystems, Inc. want to share with you.
+Here are 6 ways the professionals here at CorCystems want to share with you.

 Ways To Make Your Small Business More Secure and Safer